Meet Our Board

 Danielle’s camp experiences began at Camp Hilltop in Spring Green, WI, during its ﬁnal summer in 1984.
 She then went to Campo Fiesta in Boulder Junction, WI, where she attended as a camper from 1985 through 1990.
 She returned as a counselor-in-training during the camp’s ﬁnal summer in 1991.
 In 1994, Danielle came to Clearwater Camp, where she remained as a counselor for six full summers.
 She found that her personal growth and development were as profoundly impacted as a counselor at Clearwater as her years as a camper.

 Moved by her own experiences of camp closings through the years, Danielle’s extensive professional marketing communications background was critical to the early efforts of the Clearwater Camp Foundation and its mission to ensure that Clearwater “spans the generations.”
 In the Foundation’s early years, Danielle helped lay the groundwork for direct and digital marketing campaigns as well as the Foundation’s web presence.
 Danielle now joins the Foundation board in an effort to expand the marketing and alumnae relations for Clearwater’s ongoing development efforts.
-Now living in Denver, she and her husband John Welch are enjoying lives as new parents to son Samuel.
+Now living in Denver, she and her husband John Welch are enjoying lives as parents to two very active little boys.